Frequently Asked Questions

 If I apply for the endorsement and do not fulfill the requirements, does it show up on my transcript as incomplete?

-No. If for any reason you are unable to complete the requirements for the Global Endorsement it will simply not show up on your transcript when you graduate.
+No. If for any reason you are unable to complete the requirements for the Global Endorsement it will simply not show up on your transcript.

 Can I study abroad without applying for the Global Endorsement?